lhmet-ped/HEgis/README.md

   - import shape file contained in the `.rar` file

-This is a basic example which shows how to extract shape files from the rar file (`BaciasHidrograficasONS_JUNTOS.rar`) available with `HEgis` package.
+This is a basic example which shows how to extract shape files from a `.rar` file available with `HEgis` package.

 ``` r
 library(HEgis)